Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 #### 50% of all events, regardless of API

-The following is a sample value that is added to `ta_env_vars.env`, which will send 50% of the gateway transactions to Amplify Central.
+The following is a sample value that is added to `ta_env_vars.env`, which will send 50% of the gateway transactions to Amplify Analytics.

 ```shell
 TRACEABILITY_SAMPLING_PERCENTAGE=50
 TRACEABILITY_SAMPLING_PER_API=false
 ```

-If the agent receives 100 transactions, evenly between 2 APIs, only the first 50 will be sent to Amplify Central.
+If the agent receives 100 transactions, evenly between 2 APIs, only the first 50 will be sent to Amplify Analytics.

 #### 50% of events per API ID

-The following is a sample value that is added to `ta_env_vars.env`, which will send 50% of the gateway transactions to Amplify Central.
+The following is a sample value that is added to `ta_env_vars.env`, which will send 50% of the gateway transactions to Amplify Analytics.

 ```shell
 TRACEABILITY_SAMPLING_PERCENTAGE=50
 TRACEABILITY_SAMPLING_PER_API=true
 ```

-If the agent receives 100 transactions, evenly between 2 APIs, only 50 (25 from each API) will be sent to Amplify Central.
+If the agent receives 100 transactions, evenly between 2 APIs, only 50 (25 from each API) will be sent to Amplify Analytics.